gutmensch/docker-dmarc-report/README.md

 # docker-raumserver [![Docker Pulls](https://img.shields.io/docker/pulls/gutmensch/raumserver.svg)](https://registry.hub.docker.com/u/gutmensch/raumserver/)

-raumserver is a HTTP REST API daemon for RF devices created by ChriD (see https://github.com/ChriD/Raumserver).
+Raumserver is a HTTP REST API daemon for RF devices created by ChriD (see https://github.com/ChriD/Raumserver).
 It can be installed on RF devices itself or in the same network with communication via UPnP.

 ## Usage
 ```